 What are examples of defects that a seller wouldn’t have to correct on an as-is home?

 Adding Contingencies to Your Contract

 You can make a contingent offer on an as-is house in order to protect your best interests.
 Essentially, contingencies are “if-then” agreements.
-This means that if one thing is true, then another thing will happen.Verify my mortgage eligibility (Jan 28th, 2022)
+This means that if one thing is true, then another thing will happen.Verify your mortgage eligibility (Aug 19th, 2022)

 There are usually standard contingencies included in most home purchase contracts.
 For example, most sales are subject to a property appraisal.
 This contingency is important because it protects you from overpaying on a home that’s appraised below its offer value.

 Other examples of common contingencies include:

 - Mortgage contingencies: You won’t be penalized if you don’t qualify for a loan.

 - Inspection contingencies: You can negotiate to have issues resolved (or to pay a lower price for the home in the case of an as-is sale) if they are found during an inspection.

 - Home sale contingencies: Your offer on an as-is home is contingent on the sale of your current home.